Pyhive/pyhiveapi.docs/docs/index.md

 ---
  title: Home
- permalink: /
- redirect_from:
-   - /docs
 ---

-# Introduction
 This is a library which intefaces with the Hive smart home platform.
 This library is built for to integrate with the Home Assistant platform, but can be used independently (See examples below.)

 ## Examples

 Below are examples on how to use the library independently.

 ### Log in - Using Hive Username and Password

 Below is an example of how to log in to Hive using your Hive Username and Hive password, using 2FA if needed, to create a pyhiveapi `session` object.

 ```Python